 The School of Law was the first law school in London to set up a Legal Advice Centre (LAC), offering free legal advice to members of the public.
 Our students volunteer in an advisory capacity and work alongside qualified solicitors from top city law firms.
 The LAC enters its 10th year in 2016 and has a number of award winning projects; its most recent, SPITE , aimed at victims of revenge porn has been nominated for a number of awards in its first year of running.

 - Public Law

 - Law in Context (half-module)

 Plus one full or two half-modules from the module options list below.

 During the third year of the programme, students spend an academic year studying law at a university outside the UK with which the Department of Law has an exchange programme under the Erasmus scheme.
 The list of available places may change from year to year.
 Students select their host institution midway through year two.

-For 2014-2015, the Department of Law has exchange programmes with the following institutions:
+The Department of Law has exchange programmes with the following institutions: